philpackmohr/git-paper/git.md

  create mode 100644 hello.txt
 ```

-Now create a "remote" repository on your local file system (there is no difference to a remote repository that lies somewhere in the network):
+Now create a "remote" repository on your local file system (there is no difference to a remote repository that lies somewhere in the network that matters for this example):

 ```
 D:\test> mkdir central.git